How does the stock market affect small business confidence?

 Surprisingly, the top three states are all in the deep south: Alabama, Mississippi, and Arkansas rank #1, #2, and #3, respectively.
 Unsurprisingly, some of the country’s most rural states — Wyoming, Alaska, and North Dakota — are among the most agnostic toward the stock market.
 Check out the full list below.

 Did you enjoy “How does the stock market affect small business confidence?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement